A Method To Characterize the Wide-Angle Point Spread Function of Astronomical Images

-where $\hat{I}_{*,i}$ is an estimate of the scaling for the star $i$ in the proposal, $\vec{r_{ij}}$ is the separation vector from star $j$ to star $i$.
+where $\hat{I}_{*,i}$ is an estimate of the scaling for the star $i$ in the proposal, and $\vec{r_{ij}}$ is the separation vector from star $j$ to star $i$.
 The normalization is computed over a few iterations.
 The fractional change is typically small ($<$0.1\%) after three to five iterations.
 For computational efficiency, the external light is only evaluated at the center of the star.
-This assumption only works on large scales, which may not be valid for close or blended sources such as binary stars. {The radius $r_0$ is chosen to keep away from the saturated core of the brightest star in the region while keeping $I_0$ at least $5\sigma$ above an (estimated) background.} For Dragonfly, $I_0$ is measured using a thin annulus at $\sim$30\arcsec.
+This assumption only works on large scales, which may not be valid for close or blended sources, such as binary stars. {The radius $r_0$ is chosen to keep away from the saturated core of the brightest star in the region while keeping $I_0$ at least $5\sigma$ above an (estimated) background.} For Dragonfly, $I_0$ is measured using a thin annulus at $\sim$30\arcsec.
 When measuring $I_0$, nearby sources are masked using the mask map generated in Section \ref{Sec:general_consideration} as well as image artifacts. $\hat{I}_{*,i}$ then serves as the scaling factor for star $i$.